adb014/nsf2x/README.txt

 WARNING
 -------
 NSF2X can read all the encrypted mails that your Notes ID gives you access to.
-It decrypts these mail in its output EML, and MBOX files, as NSF2X can't use the Notes encryption in the EML files.
+It can decrypt these mail in its output EML, and MBOX files, as NSF2X can't use the Notes encryption in the EML files.
 So if you care about the security of your mail archives, store them on encrypted disks after conversion.
 You've been warned.
 However, a mail that is encrypted in Notes can be re-encrypted with the users